“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

 2. Bauddha

-The first is ignorance relative to the core of a conditioned individual, while the second is ignorance related to Buddhi or intellect.
-The passage from the Mālinīvijayatantra mentioned above is talking about the Pauruṣa aspect, obviously.
+The former is ignorance related to the core of a conditioned individual, while the latter is ignorance that pertains to Buddhi or intellect.
+The abovementioned Mālinīvijayatantra's passage is speaking of the Pauruṣa aspect, obviously.

 Disciple: I don't really understand.